cs-fullstack-2019-fall/javascript-intermediate-weekly-2-insideoutzombie/README.md

 #### Notes
 - It's expected you know how to use git to push and pull your projects.
 You will not get ANY points if you push your work after 5pm.

+## From Kenn
+I marked you off for missing 2 additional objects of the class, displaying the question in the correct format, not checking for the answer being correct, and displaying if it's is or not correct.
+Great job getting started.